 Youth Support Volunteering in Spain - Barcelona

 Curious about being a Youth Support volunteer in Spain?
-International Volunteer HQ’s Youth Support project enables volunteers to assist at after-school centres for young people from disadvantaged communities in Barcelona.
-Volunteers gain youth work experience while being good role models, creating a positive, supportive environment and helping informally teach personal development and life skills that can have a major impact on the lives and futures of young people.
+International Volunteer HQ’s Youth Support project enables volunteers to assist in schools and after-school centres for young people from disadvantaged communities in Barcelona.
+Volunteers gain youth work experience while being good role models, and creating a positive, supportive environment.
+You’ll help support educational staff with their daily tasks and informally teach personal development and life skills that can have a major impact on the lives of young people.

 - Programs start every second and fourth Monday of the month

 - Affordable fees from £898 for 2 weeks

 - Includes accommodation, meals, airport pick up, orientation and 24/7 support

 Be a positive role model and mentor for disadvantaged young people